-Parking is available at the front of the property.
+Plenty of room for parking at the front of the property.

 We came to Brittany in 2016 after having spent most of our lives in Dorset.
 My name is Daniele.
 I am French and have returned to my place of birth after 42 years in England. where, naturally.
 I taught French.
 My husband, Mike, is English and was also a teacher, but who now is following the more noble calling of brewing British beers in France.<br/>We both speak French and English and are able to offer French lessons at all levels.
 We are always available next door for help and advice.

 |Why this location?||Delightful rural location.
 The first half of the 2018 Tour de France is in Brittany.
 Stage 4 passes within kilometres of the house in early July.|